nonplayer/hammercrawl/hc_core_player.md

 4. Each player can choose to spend any amount of their loot to acquire better goods at the DM's allowance.
 This could take time, though, so you might want to skip it in Con and One-Shot games.
 5. If anyone has enough XP to level up, they follow the Leveling Up process.
 6. Role-play any town encounters or experiences you wish.
 7. Return to the Dungeons!
+Note that Risk and Reward pools reset to zero!

 ## Reactions (ref)